Proven Techniques for Overcoming Worry: How to Stop the Noise

 The belief could possibly even go deeper if we were to continue.

-This technique can be effective at showing us how exaggerated or even downright silly our line of thinking can be sometimes.
+This technique can effectively show how exaggerated or even downright silly your line of thinking can sometimes be.

-Although the fear of being alone isn’t silly at all, believing that everyone will laugh at us and we’ll lose our job, causing our family to fall apart, all because we “might” forget what to say during a speech – is simply a fear-based fantasy.
+Although the fear of being alone isn't silly at all, believing that everyone will laugh at you and you'll lose your job, causing your family to fall apart, all because you "might" forget what to say during a speech – is simply a fear-based fantasy.

 It's exaggerated thinking.

-People stumble or forget what to say many times during speeches and in most cases – it’s simply a brief pause or “hiccup” in the speech – not a disaster.
+People often stumble or forget what to say during speeches, and in most cases, it's simply a brief pause or "hiccup" in the speech – not a disaster.

-When we uncover exaggerated or catastrophizing thoughts related to the situation we can reappraise the situation and our beliefs surrounding it.
+When you uncover exaggerated or catastrophizing thoughts related to the situation, you can reappraise the situation and your beliefs surrounding it.

 Reappraisal of the scenario:

-We can use this technique for uncovering beliefs beyond just anticipatory anxiety.
+You can use this technique to uncover beliefs beyond just anticipatory anxiety.

-By taking our most basic worries down to their core fears and fantasies we can discover the true reason why we worry so much about particular things/situations.
+By taking your most basic worries down to their core fears and fantasies, you can discover the actual reason why you worry so much about particular things/situations.

 Reduce Worry in the Moment & Calm the Mind

-Often with anxiety, we may experience moments of overwhelming worry.
+Often with anxiety, you may experience moments of overwhelming worry.

-Simply changing (or correcting) our breathing can drastically reduce feelings of overwhelm, anxiety and worry in the moment.
+Simply changing (or correcting) your breathing can drastically reduce feelings of overwhelm, anxiety, and worry in the moment.

-Taking deep, slow, steady breaths can relax the mind, nervous system and can even lower blood pressure.
+Taking deep, slow, steady breaths can relax the mind and nervous system and lower blood pressure.

-Practicing mindfulness by focusing on our breathing can help bring us back into the present moment and allow us to disengage from our overactive minds.
+Practicing mindfulness by focusing on breathing can bring you back into the present moment and allow you to disengage from your overactive mind.

-This brings us out of the whirlwind of worrisome thoughts and creates a center in ourselves we can more effectively work from.
+This brings you out of the whirlwind of worrisome thoughts and creates a center you can more effectively work from.

-The technique below combines a proven breathing technique, diaphragmatic breathing, with mindful attention.
+The technique below combines a proven diaphragmatic breathing technique with mindful attention.

 Mindful Deep Breathing

-This technique combines the practice of mindful breathing (or “watching the breath”) with deep diaphragmatic breathing.
+This technique combines the practice of mindful breathing ("watching the breath") with deep diaphragmatic breathing.

-Diaphragmatic breathing is a well-known breathing technique that can relax the body and mind.
+Diaphragmatic breathing is a well-known technique that can relax the body and mind.

 It can also stimulate the Vagus Nerve – a cranial nerve that runs from the brain to the gut – which engages the parasympathetic nervous system.

-By combining mindfulness with deep breathing we are not only calming our minds and bodies but bringing greater awareness to our present experience.
+By combining mindfulness with deep breathing, you are calming your mind and body and bringing greater awareness to your present experience.

 1. Bring Your Attention to Your Breath